kornesh/grab-challenge/README.md

 DeepMind's [Wavenet](https://deepmind.com/blog/wavenet-generative-model-raw-audio/) architecure uses CNNs with *dilated causal convolution layer*  to learn temporal patterns as well as long-term dependencies across a large timesteps, better than recurrent neural networks like LSTM.
 We can capture years worth of context with less than 10 dilated convolutions!
 It's a CNN, so it's faster than RNNs too.

-I'm planning to make an attempt at implmenting this.
+I'm planning to make an attempt at implementing this.

 ![](https://storage.googleapis.com/deepmind-live-cms-alt/documents/BlogPost-Fig2-Anim-160908-r01.gif)